Laser Therapy For Pain Near You In Brooklyn NYC

 We use cold laser therapy in a variety of ways.
 The primary use of a cold laser is to provide relief from swelling, inflammation, and pain with tissue repair.

 It is considered extremely beneficial for musculoskeletal pain.
 With that said, physical therapy and sports medicine use cold laser therapy for treating minor sprains and injuries like:

 ● Ligament sprains

 In some cases, doctors also suggest cold laser treatment to promote healing of the soft tissues and joints and reduce swelling.

 The use of cold laser therapy for pain management is growing at warp speed in traditional medicine practice.
 It is approved by the FDA (Food and Drug Administration) for a number of reasons.

 When performed under a qualified doctor, the treatment is considered safe.
 One of the plus sides of cold laser therapy for pain is the fact that it is non-invasive.
 Therefore, it doesn’t require the patient to take any medications before the procedure or undergo any other preparations.

-However, cold laser therapy should not be used on cancerous lesions or carcinomas.
+However, Dr. Sardar suggests that cold laser therapy should not be used on cancerous lesions or carcinomas.
 Also, it should be avoided on the eyes or thyroids.
 On the other hand, pregnant women should also undergo cold laser therapy only after consulting with their respective gynecologists.

 Am I a good candidate for cold laser therapy for pain?